QuantEcon/lecture-python-intro/in-work/networks.md

 Network science studies links (or connections, or relationships) between groups of objects.

-One of the most important examples is the world wide web, where web pages are connected by hyperlinks.
+One important example is the world wide web, where web pages are connected by hyperlinks.

-Analysis of the human brain emphasizes the network of connections between nerve cells (called neurons).
+Another is the human brain: studies of brain function emphasize the network of connections between nerve cells (neurons).

 Artificial neural networks are based on this idea, using data to build intricate connections between simple processing units.